UWA Profiles and Research Repository: University policies

 - Correct use of the UWA by-line in publications

-- Recording all publications in the Research Repository
+- Recording all publications in the UWA Profiles and Research Repository

 - Use of ORCID identifiers

-The University supports the principle of Open Access by making publications freely available online within twelve months of publication through the Research Repository.
+The University supports the principle of Open Access by making publications freely available online within twelve months of publication through the UWA Profiles and Research Repository.
 UWA authors are responsible for depositing copies of their publications in accordance with this policy.
-If this is impossible for legal or contractual reasons, this must be noted in the Repository.
+If this is impossible for legal or contractual reasons, this must be noted in the UWA Profiles and Research Repository.

-UWA authors are encouraged to avoid transferring copyright to the publishers, and are asked to ensure that the publisher’s contract allows self-archiving of the Author’s Accepted Manuscript (AAM) in the Repository.
+UWA authors are encouraged to avoid transferring copyright to the publishers, and are asked to ensure that the publisher’s contract allows self-archiving of the Author’s Accepted Manuscript (AAM) in the UWA Profiles and Research Repository.
 If the contract does not allow self-archiving, UWA authors must request an additional clause in the contract allowing self-archiving:

 “The author has the right to publically archive their revised, peer reviewed personal version of their paper in the institutional repository, provided a link to the version on the publisher website is included.”